 Departmental Description – what we do

-• The Forest Protection and Hunting Department focuses on forest conservation, with a particular emphasis on the responses of pathogens and pests to changing environmental conditions related to global climate change and anthropogenic pressure, including issues related to forest dieback.
-We adopt a contemporary approach to addressing challenges associated with the conservation of woody plants, particularly in regard to defence mechanisms and protection against pest infestations.
-Our research is focused on identifying solutions within the current framework of host-pathogen-external environment interactions.
+• The Department of Forest Protection and Wildlife Management focuses on forest conservation, with particular emphasis on how pathogens and pests respond to changing environmental conditions driven by global climate change and anthropogenic pressures, including forest dieback.
+We adopt a contemporary approach to addressing challenges in the conservation of woody plants, particularly regarding defence mechanisms and protection against pest infestations.
+Our research is focused on identifying solutions within the current framework of host–pathogen–external environment interactions.
+An important part of our research also focuses on interactions between plants and soil organisms, especially mycorrhizal fungi, using modern ecophysiological and molecular biological methods to study biodiversity and functions in the soil environment.
+Stress physiology helps us answer the fundamental question of why plants—or, more specifically die.

 • Forest entomology, a key research area for the department, addresses the comprehensive protection of forest ecosystems and woody plants as associated with insects.
 The current research agenda is primarily focused on the following key areas: Impact of insects on tree decline,ecology of forest-important and invasive beetle species, conservation of endangered insect species, promotion of biodiversity.

-• In the field of hunting, in addition to traditional topics such as animal ecology, game anatomy and physiology, we focus on management of game populations, hunting economics, genetics and game breeding, the ethology of game and other selected animals (e.g. invasive species) and conservation of the wildlife gene pool.
+• In the field of wildlife management, in addition to traditional topics such as animal ecology, game anatomy and physiology, we focus on management of game populations (e.g. in urban environments), hunting economics, game breeding, the ethology of game and other selected animals (e.g. invasive species) and conservation of the wildlife gene pool.

 • One of our profile topics is the search for solutions to the significant damage caused by wild game.
 Our core focus is the management of wildlife populations in cultural landscapes with the aim of mitigating conflicts and establishing a functional, systematic model of measures aligned with the needs of forestry and nature conservation.
 In doing so, we recognise the importance of considering the sociological, veterinary and hygienic aspects associated with wildlife in both natural environments and in newly settled areas, as well as the utilisation of wildlife products.